overlordcouch/stalactite_fight_night/README.md

 - Add toString methods to classes already made.

-- Start creating actual gameplay, even if limited
+- [ x ] Start creating actual gameplay, even if limited

 -  [x] User start prompt

-- Currently working on StalactiteFightNight.enterCaves, the method that
+- Currently working on setting a flag for text that only shows up
-comes after the intro.
-It serves as the first step into the caverns.
-Needs to generate some flavor text, and a CaveNode to serve as the tree
-root.
+when you return to the first cavern after having left.